AliKHaliliT/BResNet16D-Family/README.md

 </div>
 <br/>

-This repository provides links to various custom-improved variants of the ResNet16 architecture.
+This repository provides links to custom-improved variants of the ResNet16 architecture.

 BResNet16 variants are a set of architectures inspired by ResNet but designed with efficiency in mind.
 Unlike conventional ResNet models, which use basic residual layers (for ResNet-18 and ResNet-34) and bottleneck residual layers (for ResNet-50 and above), BResNet16 variants are optimized for lightweight performance, making it ideal for edge devices and performance-critical applications.

 ## Architectural Design
 In traditional ResNet architectures:
 - **Basic residual layers** stack two convolutional layers on the main path and one convolutional layer on the shortcut path.
-These blocks, while effective, have relatively high computational demands.
 - **Bottleneck residual layers** stack three convolutional layers on the main path, with the first and last layers being 1x1 convolutions (bottleneck layers) to reduce computation.

 ### Why "16"?